real-ADITYA/OCamlS24/README.md

 ## OCaml Programming Repository
 Welcome to the OCaml Programming Concepts repository!
 This repository is dedicated to covering key topics related to OCaml programming.
-As of creating this repository, I am enrolled in CMSC330: Organization of Programming Languages, which OCaml is being covered.
+As of creating this repository, I am enrolled in CMSC330: Organization of Programming Languages, in which OCaml is being covered.
 The main reason for creating this repository is to solidify my understanding of topics before our first exam.

 #### Overview
 1. Programming Language Concepts